ali-almasi/ali-almasi.github.io/_posts/2024-06-11-primeInfinitude.md

 $$ \overline{\mathcal{L}} = \{ w \in \{ 0,1 \}^* : \#_0(w) - \#_1(w) = \pm 1 \}. $$

-Using the [Pumping Lemma](https://en.wikipedia.org/wiki/Pumping_lemma_for_regular_languages), or the [Myhill-Nerode Theorem](https://en.wikipedia.org/wiki/Myhill%E2%80%93Nerode_theorem), one can show that $\overline{\mathcal{L}}$ is not regular, which is a contradiction.
+Using the [pumping Lemma](https://en.wikipedia.org/wiki/Pumping_lemma_for_regular_languages), or the [Myhill-Nerode theorem](https://en.wikipedia.org/wiki/Myhill%E2%80%93Nerode_theorem), one can show that $\overline{\mathcal{L}}$ is not regular, which is a contradiction.
 Therefore, the set of primes is infinite.

-# Acknowledgements
+# Acknowledgement
-The first time I came across Chaitin's proof was actually in the final exam of a course I had on information theory.
-Thanks to [Thomas Debris-Alazard](https://tdalazard.io/) for his excellent teaching and evaluation methods.
+The first time I came across Chaitin's proof was in the final exam of a course I had on information theory taught by [Thomas Debris-Alazard](https://tdalazard.io/).
+Thanks to Thomas for his excellent teaching and evaluation methods!

 # Bibliography
 [1] Meštrović, R. (2012).
-Euclid's theorem on the infinitude of primes: a historical survey of its proofs (300 BC--2022) and another new proof. *arXiv preprint* arXiv:1202.3670.\
+[Euclid's theorem on the infinitude of primes: a historical survey of its proofs (300 BC--2022) and another new proof](https://arxiv.org/abs/1202.3670). *arXiv preprint* arXiv:1202.3670.\
 [2] Chaitin, G. J. (1977).
 Toward a Mathematical Definition of Life, 2. *IBM Thomas J. Watson Research Division*.\
 [3] Thakkar, A. (2018).
-Infinitude of Primes Using Formal Languages. *The American Mathematical Monthly*, 125(8), 745–749. https://doi.org/10.1080/00029890.2018.1496761
+[Infinitude of Primes Using Formal Languages](https://arxiv.org/abs/2005.10372). *The American Mathematical Monthly*, 125(8), 745–749.